 3. Wait 10 minutes.

-4. Remove the blower resistor.
-See section 7A, "Heating and ventilation system".
+4. Remove the electric fan resistor.
+See section 7A, "Heating and Ventilation System".

-5. Insert the leak detector probe as close as possible to the evaporator coil.
+5. Insert the leak detector probe as close to the evaporator coil as possible.
 The detector will indicate a leak with a continuous beep.

-6. To search for compressor oil on the surface of the heat exchanger, use a lantern.
+6. To find compressor oil on the surface of the heat exchanger, use a flashlight.

 1. Blow compressed air behind and in front of the compressor clutch/pulley for at least 15 minutes.